Ten places to volunteer in Sydney

 What could you do for them?
 You can help run a day or night session in the café, serving food and having a chat, or offer a hand in the veggie garden on the weekend.
 There are also avenues through their sister organisation Rough Threads to donate clothing, skills and time for community events that offer services like free haircuts and health check-ups.

 How do I sign up?
 It’s important to understand the people and issues you’ll be encountering before you jump in.
 You can learn more at the Rough Edges volunteer information nights and then apply to attend valuable training sessions.
+Volunteering requires you to attend and info session, fill in an application, and once you're accepted, provide a one-off $250 fee ($125 for students) for a training course.
 It’s also worth looking into other local street community services like the Street Buffet, the Wayside Chapel and the roaming Orange Sky laundry service.

 What could you do for them?
 The library is run entirely by volunteers, so you can provide invaluable hands-on help with cataloguing, shelving and maintenance.
 Or, maybe lend your support through mailouts, IT and social media campaigns.